abarolli/software-development-cookbooks/spring/MappingDTOsToEntitiesWithMapStruct.md

 added to the entity but not added to the DTO and vice versa).
 Moreover, now the DTO and entity are tightly coupled.

-A better approach is to delegate the mapping responsibility to an separate Mapper class.
+A better approach is to delegate the mapping responsibility to a separate Mapper class.